GeorgeCrawford15/yeast-clathrin-conservation/README.md

 - `CHC1-data-org.ipynb` and `CLC1-data-org.ipynb` document the sequence organization workflow for the heavy and light chains, respectively.
 - `clathrin-chains-conservation.ipynb` contains a reusable function to generate heatmaps illustrating sequence conservation.

-> *Note:* The sequence organization notebooks are primarily descriptive and document your workflow.
-The heatmap notebook is slightly instructional for potential reuse with properly formatted sequence files.
+> *Note:* The sequence organization notebooks are primarily descriptive and document my workflow.
+The `clathrin-chains-conservation` notebook is instructional for potential reuse, assuming properly formatted sequence files.

 ---